JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 **Advantages of Subroutues**
 - easier to write and understand
-- easier to debug and test
+- easier to debug, test and maintain
-- modular and decomposition programming - breaking down a problem into smaller problems
 - resusable in the file and across files by importing as a module
 - efficiency

+**modular** and decomposition programming is breaking down a complex problem into smaller more managable, self-contained problem (modules

 ## Recursion
 Subroutines that reference (call) themselves.
 These have the potential to loop infinitly until a a stopping condition is met (the **base case**).
 Then the function starts to unwind, from stacks are placed in memory containing variables with data in sequence of recursion.
 If the recursion doesnt have a base case, a **stack overflow** error occurs.